 Science teaches us that happy couples have an average of 5 positive interactions for every negative interaction, while couples who are headed for divorce have only .8 happy interactions for every one negative interaction (Gottman, 1994).
-Science teaches us that happy couples create new experiences together, reminisce on positive memories often (Gable, Impett, Reis, & Asher, 2004), affirm each other (Drigotas, Rusbult, Wieselquist, & Whitton, 1999), and respond to each other's emotions (Johnson, 2008) -- much better than unhappy couples do.
-There's much more, but you'll have to come to counseling or contact me for more.
-Let me help you better your couple relationship and rekindle the spark!
-Let's talk!
+Research has found that compared to unhappy couples, happier couples create new experiences together, reminisce on positive memories often (Gable, Impett, Reis, & Asher, 2004), affirm each other (Drigotas, Rusbult, Wieselquist, & Whitton, 1999), and respond to each other’s emotions (Johnson, 2008).

-Johnson, S.M.
+- Johnson, S.M.
 (2013) Love sense: The revolutionary new science of romantic relationships.
-New York: Little, Brown and Company.
+New York: Little, Brown and Co